-- No evidence of a consistent negative effect on house prices: Across a very wide range of analyses, including results that replicate and improve on the approach used by Gibbons (2014), we do not find a consistent negative effect of wind turbines or wind farms when averaging across the entire sample of Scottish wind turbines and their surrounding houses.
-Most results either show no significant effect on the change in price of properties within 2km or 3km or find the effect to be positive. - Results vary across areas: The results vary across different regions of Scotland.
+No evidence of a consistent negative effect on house prices: Across a very wide range of analyses, including results that replicate and improve on the approach used by Gibbons

+(2014), we do not find a consistent negative effect of wind turbines or wind farms when averaging across the entire sample of Scottish wind turbines and their surrounding houses.
+Most results either show no significant effect on the change in price of properties within 2km or 3km or find the effect to be positive.

+Results vary across areas: The results vary across different regions of Scotland.
 Our data does not provide sufficient information to enable us to rigorously measure and test the underlying causes of these differences, which may be interconnected and complex.

 In September 2023, the Energy Policy Journal published 'Commercial wind turbines and residential home values: new evidence from the universe of land-based wind projects in the United States.
-83 This study targeted urban counties in the United Stated with populations over 250,000 persons, and found that on average, after a commercial wind energy project is announced, houses located within 1mile of a proposed wind energy project experience a decrease in value of 11% relative to homes located within 35 miles of the proposed wind energy project.
+84 This study targeted urban counties in the United Stated with populations over 250,000 persons, and found that on average, after a commercial wind energy project is announced, houses located within 1mile of a proposed wind energy project experience a decrease in value of 11% relative to homes located within 3-5miles of the proposed wind energy project.
 The decline in property values was found to recover post construction with property value impacts becoming relatively small (~2%) and statistically insignificant 9 years or more after project announcement (roughly 5 years after operation begins).
 This suggests that the housing market is reacting negatively to the expectation of likely impacts (after announcement) and the heightened activity during construction, but after operation begins, those negative perceptions and related home price impacts appear to fade.

-There has only been 1 no. empirical study carried out in Ireland on the impacts of wind farms on property prices, and, as stated above, this study does not adequately represent the broader landscape of Irish rural housing and the distribution of wind turbines.
-Therefore, the literature described above was utilised to demonstrate that, at an international level, wind farms have potential to impact property values in local areas with this impact being proven to reduce throughout the operational phase of a wind farm.
+Although there have been no empirical studies carried out in Ireland on the impacts of wind farms on property prices, the literature described above demonstrates that at an international level, wind farms have potential to impact property values in local areas; however, it is important to note that this impact is proven to reduce throughout the operational phase of a wind farm.

-It is a reasonable assumption based on based on the statistically significant and peer reviewed studies available, that the provision of a wind farm at the proposed location would not impact on the property values in the area.
+It is a reasonable assumption based on the available international literature, that the provision of a wind farm at the proposed location would not impact on the property values in the area.

-5.8 Shadow Flicker
+Shadow Flicker